-So, here you are and you are wondering what in the world “swaddling a baby” is?
+So, here you are and you are wondering what in the world “swaddling a baby” is really all about?
 Well, here’s your answer!

 Navigate through content

 Swaddling a baby is when you snugly wrap your baby in a blanket so that he or she feels warm and secure.
+Note that swaddling is different to baby carrying (which you can learn more about in our best baby carrier post.
 It can keep your baby from being disturbed by its own startle reflex.
 It can even help to calm your baby.

 Another thing that swaddling your baby helps with is that when your baby is born his or her internal thermostat does not function properly.
-So swaddling him or her can keep the temperature manageable for your baby, so it does not chill.
+So swaddling him or her can keep the temperature manageable for your baby, so your baby does not get to cold.

 How long do you swaddle a baby?

 How long that you swaddle your baby, is a daunting question to answer.
 As it all depends on your baby, most babies like to be swaddled before they go to sleep as it will help the baby to sleep better and longer!
 Some people like to swaddle their babies all the time, while others prefer just to do it before sleepy time.
 So, how long you swaddle your baby depends on you.